DerDeathraven/steam-comment-bot-rest-api/README.md

 Calls look like this:
 `localhost:4000/rpc/${Class}.${MethodName}?${params}`

+Request can either be GET or POST for POST params are taken from the body <br />
+this allows longer strings of texts or similar to be parsed

 ## SDK

 this plugin comes with an [SDK](./Client/SDK.ts) file that helps with the development of clients